-Interesting question Josh.
-You are right, the Australian Parliament and the Australian Government are not the same thing.
+Interesting question Floyd; the Australian Parliament and the Australian Government are not the same thing.

-This diagram illustrates the composition of the Australian Parliament.
-The Australian Parliament is made up of the Queen (represented by the Governor-General), the Senate and the House of Representatives.
+The Australian Parliament consists of the King (represented by the Governor-General), the Senate and the House of Representatives.
+The Parliament:

 - makes new laws and amends – changes – existing laws

 - scrutinises – closely examines – the work of the government.

 The Australian Government is part of the Parliament.
 At a federal election, the party or coalition of parties with the support of the majority of members elected to the House of Representatives becomes the government.
 The leader of the government is the Prime Minister who is a member of the House of Representatives.
 The government: